McOmghall/comp-pool/README.md

     POST /jobs/:id/variables/:id/result
 Adds a new result associated to a job and job's variable

+### Job Flow ###
+A `flow` is a javascript object that describes dependencies of computation over `jobs`, effectively describing a parallel schema to a job execution set as a `Tree`.

+The structure of this class of objects:
+* `jobs` array of
+  * `job` url
+  * `variable` url (optional)
+* `dependent` inner flow object

+The business logic for this kind of objects is that every `job` gets executed with the specified `variable` and for every `job array` the results of these jobs are merged in an object that gets passed to the parent object.
+It proceeds recursively to the root of the object.

 ## Example interaction ##

 We describe an interaction to `GET` a job, a variable for that job and `POST` the result back.